Destaq/language-learning-dashboard/README.md

 ---

 Best of luck on your language learning journey!
 I hope this tool will be of use to you while you're on it.

+*I wrote a short article on my experiences tracking Chinese for these three months using this tool on my personal website - check out the post [here](https://simonilincev.com/reflections/chinese/100-days-of-tracking/).*